 Sounds like your organisation could benefit from this?
 Then head to google.co.uk/grants to find out more.

-You will need to register for the Google non-profit programme with tt-exchange at Tech Trust (who oversee due diligence for Google in the UK).
+You will need to register for the Google non-profit programme at Charity Digital Exchange (who oversee due diligence for Google in the UK).

 2. Stick to the guidelines

 Once you have the Google Ad Grant and are setting up your first Google Ads, there are a few rules to bear in mind: